E26 compliance · Class survey · All IACS members

 Additive qualifier — additional systems

-Covers systems not included in the default 10 essential functions scope — such as cargo systems, hotel systems, or additional OT equipment.
+Covers systems not included in the default 10 essential functions scope.
 Can be combined with any of the three main tiers.
 Requires a separate risk assessment for the additional systems.

-TAGSIA note: DNV is currently certifying the first wave of E26/E27 newbuilds at major European shipyards.
-Their published Security Profile documentation is the most detailed publicly available interpretation of E26 requirements and is widely used as a reference even for vessels classed by other societies.
+TAGSIA note: DNV publishes the most detailed publicly available interpretation of E26 requirements and is widely referenced even for vessels classed by other societies.
 See our E27 guide →

 Society 2 of 5